1. UNDERSTAND THE ASSIGNMENT AND SELECT YOUR TOPIC

 Identify the main concepts or keywords in your question.

-2. FIND BACKGROUND INFORMATION IN REFERENCE SOURCES
+2. FIND BACKGROUND INFORMATION IN REFERENCE SOURCES (3rd Floor)

 Once you have selected key terms for your topic, look for them in an encyclopedia, dictionary or other reference resource.
 Review definitions of terms and identify other terms used to describe the concepts.
 Are your terms accurate?
 Investigate background information to identify important issues, events, and people associated with your topic.
 Then search for books and articles using these key terms that describe the concepts, issues, events, and people.